lavryniuk-dev/company-management-service/README.md

 - Install IntelliJ IDEA Ultimate or other IDE
 - Install Postgresql and create database
 - Clone this project
-- Add your connection connection url, username and password for connection to Postgres DB in application.properties file
+- Add your connection url, username and password credentials for connection to Postgres DB in application.properties file
 - Run the application
 - Execute the requests using an HTTP-client (Postman, Katalon Studio, etc)